BarisAlbayrakIEEE/VectorTree/README.md

 HAMT is a persistent replacement for the associative data structures (std::unordered_set).

 **Note**
-- The VectorTree is not a trie but a tree data structure.
+- VectorTree is not a trie but a tree data structure.
-- The VectorTree aggrees with the definitions, invariants, algorithms and runtime/space complexities defined by Ivan Cukic in Functional Programming in C++.
+- VectorTree aggrees with the definitions, invariants, algorithms and runtime/space complexities defined by Ivan Cukic in Functional Programming in C++.

-Obviously, all operations listed in the VectorTree interface are const-qualified as its a functionally persistent data structure.
+Obviously, all operations listed in VectorTree interface are const-qualified as its a functionally persistent data structure.
 Each operation returns a new VectorTree keeping the persistent history of the data.

 ## 2. Structure